15 Crawlability Problems & How to Fix Them

 “Site Audit Settings” window

-Once the audit is complete, navigate to the “Issues” tab and search for “nofollow.”
+3. After the audit completes, go to the “Issues” tab and search for "nofollow."

 “Issues” tab with “nofollow” search

-If nofollow links are detected, click “# outgoing internal links contain nofollow attribute” to view a list of pages that have a nofollow tag.
+4. If nofollow links are detected, click “# outgoing internal links contain nofollow attribute” to see a list of pages with the nofollow tag.

 page with “902 outgoing internal links contain nofollow attribute”